 The symptoms, prognosis, and treatment of a glioma depend on the person’s age, the exact type of tumor, and the location of the tumor within the brain.
 These tumors tend to grow and infiltrate into the normal brain tissue, which makes surgical removal very difficult -- or sometimes impossible -- and complicates treatment.

 These brain tumors are often diagnosed older adults , depending on the type of glioma.
 Brain tumors are slightly more likely to occur in males.
 Most gliomas that occur in children are low grade.

-The only risk factor for malignant gliomas is prior radiation to the brain.
-Family history accounts for less than 5% of causes for developing these tumors.
-Some genetic disorders increase the risk of development of these tumors in children but rarely in adults.
+Prior radiation to the brain is a risk factor for malignant gliomas.
+Some genetic disorders also increase the risk of development of these tumors in children but rarely in adults.

 There are no lifestyle risk factors associated with malignant gliomas.
 This includes alcohol, cigarette smoking, or cell phone use.

 While many of benign brain tumors are gliomas, almost 80% of malignant brain tumors are gliomas.